gdbecker/dbtLabsLearning/dbt Analyses and Seeds Course Notes/README.md

-# dbt Jinja, Macros, and Packages Course
+# dbt Analyses and Seeds Course

-Projects and learning from dbt Labs's [dbt Jinja, Macros, and Packages Course](https://learn.getdbt.com/courses/refactoring-sql-for-modularity).
+Projects and learning from dbt Labs's [dbt Analyses and Seeds Course](https://learn.getdbt.com/courses/analyses-and-seeds).

 ### Course Details

-Extend the functionality of dbt with Jinja/macros and leverage models and macros from packages. (approximately 2 hours).
+Leverage analyses for ad hoc queries with dbt code and seeds for incorporating version controlled CSV data in your project. (approximately 1 hour)

 All course notes are located in the `main` repository branch.

-Check out branch `jinjaMacrosPackagesCourse` for all work done in the dbt Cloud IDE.
+Check out branch `analysesSeedsCourse` for all work done in the dbt Cloud IDE.

 ### dbt Cloud and BigQuery
 - Link for setting up initial project with dbt Cloud and BigQuery [here](https://docs.getdbt.com/guides/bigquery?step=1)